NityaRaju/EC601/README.md

 # EC601

-## main page for EC605 Mini-Projects
+## EC605 Mini-Projects

+Refer to branches sprint_Ganghao & sprintNitya for the complete project